apurba-biswas/dask-geop-sm/README.md

 Coiled is used to create the conda-docker image hosted on ECR.
-This requires an account on Coiled (and setting AWS as the backend) i.e set software environments to be hosted on AWS ECR
+This requires an account on Coiled (and setting AWS as the backend) i.e set software environments to be hosted on AWS ECR.

+Coiled creates the ECR repository and the docker image for you.

-1. Use coiled to create an ECR repository with environment file
+1. Use coiled to create an docker image with environment file
 ```
 import coiled
 coiled.create_software_environment(